Russ Harvey Consulting - Computer and Internet Services

 What's New?

-Update 22H2 has no feature updates, only minor fixes for reported problems but is required to stay supported for the next 24 months.
+Update 22H2 has no feature updates, only minor fixes for reported problems but is required to stay supported until October 14, 2025.
+It seems clear that Microsoft is going to focus on Windows 11 feature releases.

 However, if you're looking for huge features to further hold you off from upgrading to Windows 11, you're out of luck.
 Microsoft has confirmed that it's stopped working on new features for the previous release of Windows, with its full focus being on Windows 11.